 Meaning in Life Questionnaire Michael F. Steger, director of the Laboratory for the Study of Meaning and Quality of Life explains The Meaning in Life Questionnaire (MLQ) is a 10-item measure of the Presence of Meaning in Life, and the Search for Meaning in Life.

-Morningness-Eveningness Scale Adapted from: Horne, J. A. & Ostberg, O., (1976).
+Morningness-Eveningness Scale Horne, J. A. & Ostberg, O., (1976).
 A Self Assessment Questionnaire to Determine Morningness-Eveningness in Human Circadian Rhythms, International Journal of Chronobiology, 4, 97-110.
+Opens in PDF format.

 Myers-Briggs Type Indicator Extroverted or Introverted?
 Thinking or Feeling?
 Check out this test based on the theories of Carl Jung.